Low Hall Garth

 Low Hall Garth (affectionately known as LHG) is a Grade II listed 18th Century farmstead cottage owned by the National Trust and leased to the Yorkshire Ramblers’ Club.
 Traditional exposed beams, slate floors and an open fire add to its historic charm.
-It is situated above Little Langdale Tarn in a delightful and secluded position, with views up the valley to the Wrynose Pass.
+It is situated above Little Langdale Tarn in a delightful and secluded position, with views up the valley to the Wrynose Pass and only a short walk to the Three Shires Inn.

 Hillwalking The Coniston fells can easily be reached directly from the cottage, as can those around Great Langdale by a rather longer walk across Wrynose Pass.
 Lower level walks around Tilberthwaite and Tarn Hows, and the exploration of the nearby Cathedral Cavern (torches essential) may be undertaken on the rare occasions it rains in the Lake District!